Welcome to the SAF Graduate Programs

 NOTE: The MAcc is not open to students who have completed an undergraduate degree outside of the School of Accounting and Finance.

-Current MAcc students should access the MAcc Community Group on LEARN.
-Visit LEARN.
+Current MAcc students can access the 2018 Program Information Guide in the MAcc Community Group on LEARN.

 Master of Taxation